matplotlib/matplotlib/doc/mpl_toolkits/index.rst

 Several projects have started to provide a higher-level interface to matplotlib.
 These are independent projects.

+.. _seaborn:

 seaborn
 =======
 (*Not distributed with matplotlib*)

-`seaborn <www.stanford.edu/~mwaskom/software/seaborn/>`_ is a Python visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive statistical graphics.
+`seaborn <www.stanford.edu/~mwaskom/software/seaborn/>`_ is a high level interface for drawing statistical graphics with matplotlib.
+It aims to make visualization a central part of exploring and understanding complex datasets.

+.. _ggplot:

 ggplot
 ======